WA-24-1: Federal Water Rights, Creating Through Permit ProcessWA-24-1:

 WHEREAS the actions of the U.S. Forest Service in requiring any kind of streamflow bypass or minimum flow requirements in the renewal of existing permits or use of existing facilities in connection with permitting of non-federal waterworks or the operation of any other facilities upon federal lands constitutes the creation of “federal administrative water rights,” without Congressional authorization, which have the direct effect of prejudicing water rights duly- obtained in state water courts under state laws;

-NOW, THEREFORE, BE IT RESOLVED that CLUB 20
+, BE IT FURTHER RESOLVED that Club 20

-• Opposes criteria in Forest Land Management Plans that are used by the Forest Service as the reason that bypasses are required, and opposes such criteria being applied as to preclude multiple uses of federal lands, and
+• Oppose criteria in Forest Land Management Plans that preclude multiple uses of federal lands, and

-• Supports the MOU between the Region 2 Forest Service and CDNR as an appropriate mechanism to resolve potential bypass requirements,
+Supports the Memorandum of Understanding between the Region 2 Forest Service and Colorado Department of Natural Resources as an appropriate mechanism to implement alternative policy practices to potential bypass requirements,

-• Opposes any Federal requirement that permittees assign water rights, OR PORTIONS THEREOF, to the United States in order to obtain, renew or modify federal permits, opposes any Federal requirement that permittees assign water rights, OR PORTIONS THEREOF, to the United States in order to obtain, renew or modify federal permits, and
+• Opposes any Federal requirement that permittees assign water rights, OR PORTIONS THEREOF, to the United States in order to obtain, renew or modify federal permits, , and

-BE IF FURTHER RESOLVED, that CLUB 20 believes that matters involving water rights and water quality should remain in state jurisdiction as matters of primary state interest.
-Federal agencies should defer to state law and cooperate with state agencies in regulating water quality according to local needs and conditions.
+BE IT FURTHER RESOLVED that Club 20 believes that matters involving water rights and water quality should remain in state jurisdiction as matters of primary state interest.

 Adopted 04/12/2024